Bristol and Gloucester Railway: Opening to traffic

-The trains used Temple Meads station at Bristol; a half-mile connecting line at Lawrence Hill had been constructed under powers of 27 June 1843.
+The trains used Temple Meads station at Bristol; a half-mile connecting line at Lawrence Hill had been constructed under powers in the Bristol and Gloucester Railway Act 1843 (6 & 7 Vict. c. liv) of 27 June 1843.
 At Gloucester the Birmingham and Gloucester had established a station when it opened on 4 November 1840; it was located in the angle of what is now Station Road and Bruton Way.
 The Bristol and Gloucester opened a platform on the north side of that, its route curving in from the south and south-east so that the respective routes crossed on the approach to the stations.
 There were six passenger trains each way daily; from the beginning double line was not available throughout, but it was provided after a short time.
 Coal traffic started operating on 9 September 1843.